NMangera/Covid-19/README.md

 ### License
 All data, code and visualizations produced is open access under the Creative Commons BY license.
-You have the permission to use, distribute, and reproduce these in any medium, provided the source and author is credited.